 I don’t think I have a strange reading history.
 I’m pretty sure it is the same as many other people.
 At a young age I started reading books, because that’s what you do once you’ve exhausted the excitement of cereal packet ingredients.
 I had a library card because it was much cheaper than buying lots of books and when I was older, and had some money, I spent it on books.

-And, I think, like a lot of folks I started with Sci-Fi rather than fantasy (all the fantasy I knew about was The Hobbit and The Lord of the Rings) because Buck Rogers, Star Trek and Space 1999, Knight Rider and all those programmes are the TV of my younger days.
-Oh, and Spider-Man – a hero that is stronger than he knows but, in the very best of the comics I remember, used science to solve his problems and beat the Super-Villains.
+And, I think, like a lot of folks I started with sci-fi rather than fantasy (all the fantasy I knew about was The Hobbit and The Lord of the Rings) because Buck Rogers, Star Trek, Space 1999, Knight Rider, and all those programmes are the TV of my younger days.
+Oh, and Spider-Man – a hero that is stronger than he knows but, in the very best of the comics I remember, used science to solve his problems and beat the super-villains.

 The first book I really remember loving and reading again was A Fall of Moondust by Arthur C Clarke.
-It was in the era of the disaster movie appearing on television; Towering Inferno, Airport 1977, Airplane (OK, not that one, but it is funny), the Poseidon Adventure (adventure?
+It was in the era of the disaster movie appearing on television: Towering Inferno, Airport ‘77, Airplane (okay, not that one, but it is funny), The Poseidon Adventure (Adventure?
 Really?).
 So Clarke’s book, set on a doomed ship that skims the surface of the moon taking tourists to all the sights which suffers a moon-quake and sinks into the soft dust, was a great fit.

 The whole genre is as varied as fantasy, but I’d argue it does something different.
 Now, I know there are those books that ‘bend’ or ‘blend’ the genres and I might get to them, if I my memory chip doesn’t malfunction by the end of the article.